esentri/domainlifecycles/readme_building_blocks.md

 ### Implementation suggestions with NitroX DLC

-+ NitroX DLC requires Repositories to implement `nitrox.dlc.domain.types.Repository`.
++ NitroX DLC requires Repositories to implement `io.domainlifecycles.domain.types.Repository`.
 + Keep application logic focused on the model, delegating all object storage and access to the Repositories.
 + Make sure Repository operations do not break the Aggregate`s consistency rules, e.g. load only parts of an Aggregate or update parts of an Aggregate without concurrency control.